Here’s why (even empathetic) marketers fail at customer empathy and how to fix it.

 Today we have more ways of reaching our customers, we have more channels and more content than ever before.
 But, connecting with our customers (really connecting with them and building trust) has never been harder.

 That’s why I believe empathy is a superpower.
-It’s a superpower for sellers and marketers to connect – to understand another person’s feeling and experience.
+It’s a superpower for sellers and marketers to connect – to understand another person’s feelings and experiences.
 If we can do that we can relate.

-Here’s what you I’ve found we can do to fix the customer empathy gap:
+Here’s what you can do to fix the customer empathy gap:

 Share your thoughts.
 What did I miss or what else would you add?